-By way of explanation, Police Scotland record crimes using the Scottish Government Justice Department crime classification codes.
+To explain, Police Scotland record crimes using the Scottish Government Justice Department crime classification codes.

 With regard to your request, offences such as these would be recorded as offences involving dangerous dogs.
-Therefore the only way to provide an accurate response to your request would be to manually examine each one of these crime reports since 2017 to establish whether the circumstances were relevant to the specifics of your request.
+Therefore the only way to provide an accurate response to your request would be to manually examine each one of these crime reports in the date range of your request to establish whether the circumstances were relevant to the specifics of your request.
 There are no relevant markers which allow the automatic retrieval of this level of information.